Sam10K/CFD-solver-MATLAB/README.md

   9. T : Flow end time
   10. flowvis : Flag set to visualize flow field every time step as a quiver plot.
 Set it to 'T' to activate, 'F' to deactivate
   11. residuals : flag set to visualize residuals every time step

+* Once the unsteady simulation is done, the results are available in the variables u,v,p at the cell centres x,y.
+Feel free to visualize the data however you choose

 ## References:
 * Error Analysis and Estimation for the Finite Volume Method with Applications to Fluid Flows - PhD thesis by Dr. Hrvoje Jasak (https://foam-extend.fsb.hr/wp-content/uploads/2016/12/Jasak_PhD_1996.pdf)